Making Co-production Happen

 social work scotland, united kingdom

-The National Joint Investigative Interview Project was set up to improve the quality of the experience of child victims and witnesses required to give evidence, minimise the risk of re-traumatisation and improve the quality of evidence gathered during forensic interviews of social workers and police officers with children.
-Through a training programme, interviewers are equipped with enhanced skills and knowledge, particularly in trauma-informed approaches, enabling them to create safe, collaborative environments for children to share their experiences effectively during interviews.
+The National Joint Investigative Interview Project was set up to improve the quality of the experience of child victims and witnesses who are required to give evidence, to minimise the risk of re-traumatisation and improve the quality of evidence gathered during forensic interviews of social workers and police officers with children.
+Through a training programme, interviewers are equipped with enhanced skills and knowledge, particularly on trauma-informed approaches, enabling them to create safe, collaborative environments for children to share their experiences effectively during interviews.

 riga city council welfare department, latvia

-Having realised that families with children who have functional disabilities did not have the right type of support, the Welfare Department of Riga City Council conducted a research study and collaborated with service providers and families to develop and implement a new social programme.
+Having realised that families with children with disabilities did not have the right type of support, the Welfare Department of Riga City Council conducted a research study and collaborated with service providers and families to develop and implement a new social programme.
+The programme consists of support provided by trained professionals who, together with family members, co-developed individual support programmes tailored to the individual needs of the child with disabilities, siblings, and parents.

 university of birmingham, united kingdom university of innsbruck, austria cfcecas, romania